sjmaple/lr-demo-provisioning/README.md

     your local network, if they are, the easiest way to change them if by selecting another value for the global `lr_subnet` variable.
 By default it is set to `10.127.128`

+  - if you change the configured IP addresses, make sure to also adapt the entries in your local hosts database in case you added the mappings that were shown at the beginning of the readme

   - your own machine is communicating through a dedicated host-only network with the Vagrant nodes, the IP address of your machine is `10.127.128.1`